A sports shoe designed with the needs of nurses in mind?

 It’s no secret that nurses are on their feet for up to 12-hour nursing shifts (or longer!).

-This is why it is so crucial that nurses wear shoes that can support their intensive and often arduous nursing shifts – and keep them safe in the process.
+This is why nurses must wear shoes that can support their intensive and often arduous nursing shifts – and keep them safe in the process.

-Having a great nursing shoe can make all the difference in how good you feel after a long 12-hour shift.
+Having an excellent nursing shoe can make all the difference in how good you feel after a long 12-hour shift.
 Foot pain, back pain, and achy joints are just a few of the side effects that many nurses deal with regularly.

 And having the proper footwear can make all the difference in the world.